gazebosim/docs/common/get_started.md

-* **Users**: For those who primarily run Gazebo using standard tools (like `gz sim`), edit SDFormat files, use existing plugins, and interact with running simulations from the outside — typically by publishing and subscribing to topics over Gazebo Transport or ROS."
+* **Users**: For those who primarily run Gazebo using standard tools (like `gz sim`), edit SDFormat files, use existing plugins, and interact with running simulations from the outside — typically by publishing and subscribing to topics over Gazebo Transport or ROS.
 * **Developers**: For those who use individual Gazebo libraries (like `gz-math`, `sdformat`, or `gz-transport`) directly in their own C++ applications, or those who are developing custom plugins for the simulator